rabser/moodle-auth_googleoauth2/README.md

 You can retrieve the access token from it too.

 ### Composer (for devs)
-The plugin includes the 'vendor' folder (so don't need to run composer).
+The plugin does not include the 'vendor' folder as explained by [composer best practice](https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).

-If you do any change related to composer, here is what need to be done:
-1. Install composer.phar: curl -sS https://getcomposer.org/installer | php
-2. Install the 'vendor' folder: php composer.phar install
-3. apply the changes listed in VENDOR CHANGES.md

-PS: if you need to know more about composer, you can read [Composer Namespaces in 5 Minutes](https://jtreminio.com/2012/10/composer-namespaces-in-5-minutes/)
+If you need to know more about composer, you can read [Composer Namespaces in 5 Minutes](https://jtreminio.com/2012/10/composer-namespaces-in-5-minutes/)

 ### Continueous integration, tracker...
 [![Build Status](https://travis-ci.org/mouneyrac/moodle-auth_googleoauth2.svg?branch=master)](https://travis-ci.org/mouneyrac/moodle-auth_googleoauth2)